Dianna & Warwick’s work with wildlife & the environment

-We currently spend time having a monthly stall at various markets in the Southern Tablelands which gives me the opportunity to talk to many local landholders about various issues.
-We concentrate on the treatment of mange in the wild populations of wombats, producing and providing information booklets and treatment and working with any landholders needing help in this regard.
+We also concentrate on the treatment of mange in the wild populations of wombats, producing and providing information booklets and treatment and working with any landholders needing help in this regard.

-I’m sure my projects will continue to evolve and fill my time.
+I’m sure our projects will continue to evolve and fill our time.

 July 2014 Built a wombatorium.

 April 2014 Built a movable release wombat pen on property behind us.

 Feb march 2014 Built a joey palace attached to our soft release macropod pen.

 April 2013 has seen us with the Turtle of Change, see our Facebook and Project page for details.

 March 2013 Our Macropod soft release site (stage 1 at 1500 sqm) is up and running with 2 orphaned eastern grey kangaroos now resident.
 Ryan and Missy, both about 14 mths old in March 2013 when they were handed to us, will be soft released in spring.
 They have been getting to know our resident mob and are proving a delight.
 Warwick seems to be their favourite!

 October 2013 We start to stockpile roller doors for our Wombatorium, but have been a little bit occupied with 4-5 hourly feeds (24 hrs a day) of 2 baby wombats and 1 swamp wallaby and a red-necked wallaby!

 Check out our news and soft release stories for more on these little ones.